jncraton/soar-raven-soar/readme.md

 Learn More
 ==========

-The inner workings of this application are based around the Javascript [breakout game tutorial](https://developer.mozilla.org/en-US/docs/Games/Tutorials/2D_Breakout_game_pure_JavaScript) available from Mozilla.
+The inner workings of this application are based around the JavaScript [breakout game tutorial](https://developer.mozilla.org/en-US/docs/Games/Tutorials/2D_Breakout_game_pure_JavaScript) available from Mozilla.
 Walking through that tutorial step by step will give you a stronger sense for how this game functions.

 There are also several other [web game development tutorials](https://developer.mozilla.org/en-US/docs/Games/Tutorials) available from Mozilla if you are ready to go deeper.